 Once you have repaired your programming, affirmations help redirect the trajectory of your thought life.
 They work best in good soil.
-Your mind is like a garden, repair the ground, plant good seeds and water.
-If you have completed the first two steps, you are ready to reprogram.
+Your mind is like a garden.
+Repair the ground, plant good seeds, and water.
+You are ready to reprogram if you have completed the first two steps.
 Now it’s time to give the mind the good food of positive affirmations.

 Focus on Consciousness Development

 Everyone has their particular way of awakening their spiritual gifts, sleeping in their DNA.
 Awakening is a process.
 When we open them, it sets our spiritual walk into motion.
 It opens our minds to new potentials.

 We recommend developing your own path with the use of several technologies.
 This eclectic approach isn’t new.
 For example, Gurdjieff’s method of self-development is a similar collection.
 We divide these tools into four groups: